Prof. Dr. Tamer Şanlıdağ

 - Group Leader

-Reseachers: Assoc.
-Prof. Dr. Buket Baddal, Dr. Ferdiye Taner
+Reseachers: Prof. Dr. Buket Baddal, Dr. Ferdiye Taner

-It is a working group that aims to investigate the mechanisms that play a role in the pathogenesis of bacterial, viral, fungal, and parasitic infections leading to the development of disease findings.
-In studies, virulence factors such as toxins produced by pathogenic bacteria, adhesion molecules, and tissue-destructive enzymes that cause invasion in host cells and tissues are investigated by molecular methods.
-In addition, it aims to determine the genetic markers that cause antimicrobial resistance, which is one of the important factors threatening human health today, and the spread of antibiotic resistance genes circulating in our society.
-With the developed molecular fingerprinting methods, it is aimed to investigate the clonal relationships and transmission routes between isolates in pathogens that cause epidemics and to determine the genes responsible for virulence in inpatients and infections encountered in the community.
+This research group aims to investigate the mechanisms involved in the pathogenesis of bacterial, viral, fungal, and parasitic infections.
+The primary goals of the study group include investigation of virulence factors such as toxins, adhesion molecules, and tissue-destroying enzymes produced by pathogenic bacteria that cause invasion of host cells and tissues, using molecular methods.
+In addition, research is focused on genetic markers leading to antimicrobial resistance, a significant threat to human health, and the spread of antibiotic resistance genes circulating in the society.
+Using molecular fingerprinting methods, the group aims to investigate clonal relationships and transmission routes among pathogens causing outbreaks, and to identify genes responsible for virulence in hospitalized-acquired and community-acquired infections.